“Flower Shop & Petting Zoo”

 Jack demands your full attention and, with this handsome fellow, you are happy to give it to him.

 My beloved Tobster.
-Toby is our third rescued Great Dane.
-He is about nine years old, with a hard story to tell about his life prior to living with us.
+Toby was my third rescued Great Dane.
+He lived to about ten and a half years old, with a hard story to tell about his life prior to living with us.
 Can you believe that no one wanted this sweetheart in their life?

-Toby is actually a little small for a Dane, despite being 130lbs.
-He eats about 6 cups of food a day, and has a sweet tooth.
-Vanilla ice cream cones and the occasional cupcake are his favourite treats.
-He is as quiet and lazy as they come.
+Toby was actually a little small for a Dane, despite being 145lbs.
+He ate about 6 cups of food a day, and had a sweet tooth.
+Vanilla ice cream cones and the occasional cupcake were his favourite treats.
+He was as quiet and lazy as they come.

-Toby and I spend our evenings crashed out on the couch together, snuggling like ying and yang.
-My husband has come home many a time to find me using Toby as a pillow as I share a (very small) loveseat with this blanket hog.
-He is a great boy.
-Smart, quiet, and always by my side.
-He loves being in the shop, and I couldn't imagine being here without him.
+Toby and I spent our evenings crashed out on the couch together, snuggling like ying and yang.
+My Sweetpea came home many a time to find me using Toby as a pillow as I shared a (very small) loveseat with this blanket hog.
+He was a great boy.
+Smart, quiet and always by my side.
+He loved being in the shop, and it is hard being here without him.

 I knew I was setting myself up for heart break with Beth.
 After losing Bentley, I had declared myself a "single dog owner".
 That lasted all of three weeks.
 A friend told me about a ten-year-old Dane, found abandoned in a park.
 She was in poor health and needed a home.
 I said 'no, I'm done.
 I need a break'.
 A few days later, I saw a posting through Danes In Distress' Facebook page, with a link to Toronto Animal Services.
 A single glance at her photo and I had to take her home.
 A few phone calls later, and I was top of the waiting list for this sweet old girl.